o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/autocomponents.md

 linktitle: Auto-components
 ---

 *Auto-components* provide a convenient way to define states of a multiplayer component relevant to network synchronization.
-Using the [AzAutoGen](/docs/user-guide/programming/autogen) system, auto-component files found inside of your project are processed during builds to create C++ classes for components and controllers that provide network replication and remote function calls.
+Using [AzAutoGen](/docs/user-guide/programming/autogen), auto-component files found inside of your project are processed during builds to create C++ classes for components and controllers that provide network replication and remote function calls.
 Auto-components also take care of Editor and behavior context bindings so that the bound component shows in the Editor and works with O3DE scripting.

-In order to enable auto-component builds for your project, follow the instructions in [Multiplayer Project Configuration](./configuration).

 ## Auto-component file structure